Become a Registered Counsellor

 Through REAL connection we learn that who we are and what we have to offer is valuable.

-Be a transformational agent in your own life and in the lives of others.
-If you have a deep desire to keep growing, learning and becoming your best self, if you empathize with other’s pain and want to ease that pain, if you see the potential in people and want to help them achieve that potential, then you have some of the foundational qualities of an effective counsellor.
-If you believe that integrated healing requires focusing on mind, body and spirit then our program is for you.
+Be a transformational agent in your own life and the lives of others.
+If you have a deep desire to keep growing, learning, and becoming your best self, if you empathize with other’s pain and want to ease that pain, if you see the potential in people and want to help them achieve that potential, then you have some of the foundational qualities of an effective counsellor.
+If you believe that integrated healing requires focusing on mind, body, and spirit and aspire to ‘be the change you want to see in the world’, then our program is for you.

 PRAC Year 1: REAL You

-The first year of PRAC is an adventure of self discovery, with your life as the curriculum.
-Self awareness is the foundation for relationship skill.
-To be a good counsellor, you must be personally familiar with the emotional territory that you will explore with your future clients.
-The first year of the program will introduce you to aspects of your real, authentic self that are essential for you to have REAL impact on those around you.
+The first year of PRAC is an adventure of self-discovery, with your life as the curriculum.
+Self-awareness is the vital foundation for relationship skills.
+To be a good counsellor, you must be aware of how your identity, beliefs, and values were formed, and be personally familiar with the emotional territory that you will explore with your future clients.
+The first year of the program will introduce you to aspects of your REAL, authentic self – essential for you to have a REAL, positive impact on those around you.

-Human Development and Family Systems Theory are the focus of Year 1.
-Students engage in many creative learning activities and emotional processes designed to foster cognitive and emotional self awareness, so that reactive behaviour is minimized and proactive behaviour is maximized.
-This includes writing an autobiography, doing a family of origin study and presenting your family story.
-Many choose to take PRAC 1 for personal reasons, to become better parents, better partners and healthier, more fulfilled human beings.
+Year 1 focuses on Human Development, Attachment, and Systems Theory.
+Students engage in many creative learning activities and emotional processes designed to foster cognitive and emotional self-awareness.
+Exercises include writing an autobiography, completing a family of origin study, and presenting your family story.
+The result is that your reactive or reflexive defended behaviour lessens, and proactive behaviour expands.
+Many choose to take PRAC 1 for personal reasons, to become better parents, better partners, and healthier, more fulfilled human beings contributing to a better world.

 For a sample overview of classes and readings for year 1, please see our PRAC 1 Curriculum Overview.